 Finite Elements Floor Analysis

-With FE Floor Analysis, you can analyse and design floors under vertical loads only independently from the global 3D building analysis.
+With FE Floor Analysis, you can analyze and design floors under vertical loads only independently from the global 3D building analysis.

 In this approach, the floor is isolated from the building and only gravity and imposed loads are applied.
 This allows engineers to simulate design scenarios where vertical loads govern.